nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: Easy IO rewriting some URLs when full page exclusions are used
 * fixed: WebP rewriters alter PNG URLs when PNG to WebP conversion is unavailable
 * fixed: regression in compatibility with plugins that recreate images via WP_Image_Editor
+* fixed: previous fix to avoid translation notices caused errors with other plugins calling background processes earlier than 'init'

 = 8.1.2 =
 *Release Date - March 6, 2025*